go-on-blog/blog/src/pages/definitions.md

 >>
 >> Alistair Cockburn.
 [Twitter](https://twitter.com/TotherAlistair/status/1207303748491644928)

+### Stakeholder

+> Anyone who could stop a product from going live is a stakeholder.
+>
+> Arie van Bennekum.
+Agile Coach Academy, September 2020.

 ### Three amigos

 > I suggest you read George Dinwiddie’s [blog on the 3 amigos](http://blog.gdinwiddie.com/tag/three-amigos/).
 He is the originator of this term.